 Understanding the Portugal D8 Digital Nomad Visa

-The Portugal D8 Digital Nomad Visa is designed for non-EU citizens who wish to live in Portugal while working remotely for overseas employers or clients.
+The Portugal D8 Digital Nomad Visa is designed for non-EU, non-EEA, and non-Swiss nationals who wish to reside in Portugal while working remotely for clients outside the country.
+It caters both to salaried remote employees with valid work contracts and to self-employed professionals or freelancers serving international markets.

 It caters both to salaried remote employees with valid work contracts and to self-employed professionals or freelancers serving international markets.